 In January 2011, under now ARRIUM ownership (formerly OneSteel), all of our grinding media manufacturing facilities merged into a common Moly-Cop organisation, so creating the largest global grinding media company.

 Moly-Cop understands the expanding global demand for grinding media over the next 5 years, and we are focused on expanding our current capacities to serve the increasing demand being generated by a diverse range of mining operations worldwide.
 This, combined with the strategic location of our facilities in key mining markets, provides security of supply to our customers.
-Moly-Cop has recently expanded its operations in Kamloops, Canada as well completed construction of a new greenfield facility in La Joya, located in the south of Peru.
+Moly-Cop has recently expanded its operations in Kamloops, Canada in addition to the construction of a new greenfield facility in La Joya, located in the south of Peru.

 Moly-Cop's latest grinding media plant located in La Joya, southern Peru